specstoryai/2025-02-Reddit-BMA/clear-flyin/README.md

 A modern web application for pilots to visualize and analyze weather conditions along their flight route.
 Built with React, TypeScript, and Material-UI, this app provides real-time weather information from the AVWX API.

+> ⚠️ **IMPORTANT SAFETY DISCLAIMER**
+>
+> This application is for **EDUCATIONAL AND DEMONSTRATION PURPOSES ONLY**.
+It should NOT be used for:
+> - Actual flight planning
+> - Navigation
+> - Making aviation-related decisions
+> - Official weather briefings
+>
+> Always obtain official weather briefings and flight planning information from authorized sources such as:
+> - Flight Service Station (FSS)
+> - National Weather Service (NWS)
+> - Your local aviation authority
+> - Certified weather briefing services
+>
+> The developers assume no responsibility for any decisions made based on the information provided by this application.

 ## Features

 ### Route Planning